Sound of...: Sound of 2023

 The longlist for the Sound of 2023 was revealed on December 5, 2022.
 The acts nominated were Asake, Biig Piig, Cat Burns, DYLAN, FLO, Fred again.., Gabriels, Nia Archives, piri & tommy and Rachel Chinouriri.
 On 5 January 2023, FLO were announced as the winners by Stormzy and Jack Saunders, making them the first female group to win the longlist since HAIM in 2013.

 Sound of 2024

 The longlist for the Sound of 2024 was revealed on 4 December 2023.
 The acts nominated were Ayra Starr, Caity Baser, CMAT, Elmiene, Kenya Grace, Olivia Dean, Peggy Gou, Sekou, The Last Dinner Party, and Tyla.
 On 5 January 2024, The Last Dinner Party were announced as the winners by Florence Welch and Jack Saunders.

 Sound of 2025

 The longlist for the Sound of 2025 was revealed on 21 November 2024.
 The acts nominated were Barry Can't Swim, Chappell Roan, Confidence Man, Doechii, English Teacher, Ezra Collective, Good Neighbours, KNEECAP, Mk.gee, Myles Smith, and Pozer.
 On 10 January 2025, Chappell Roan was announced as the winner.

+Sound of 2026

+The longlist for the Sound of 2026 was revealed on 1 December 2025.
+The acts nominated were Alessi Rose, Chloe Qisha, Florence Road, Geese, Jim Legxacy, kwn, Royel Otis, Sasha Keable, Skye Newman, and sombr.
+On 9 January 2026, Skye Newman was announced as the winner.

+Sound of 2027

+The longlist for the Sound of 2027 will be unveiled on 1 December 2026.